 Do you have to have a previous degree to transfer to Loma Linda University School of Allied Health Professions?

 Most all of our degree programs require certain college requirements or prerequisites to transfer.
-Most higher education degrees (bachelors's or higher) do require a previous degree.
+Most higher education degrees (bachelor's or higher) do require a previous degree.
 Look for program requirements on your desired program's web page or check directly with the program for clarification.

 Transferring to Loma Linda University